 NB - Not Safe For Children

 Many games have attempted to be scary, with varying degrees of success.
-Not all get it right, for a number of reasons.
+Not all get it right, for several reasons.

-In Jericho, you control a whole six-person (seven if you count the body hopping ghost entity you control) squad of Over Powered spec ops super soldiers, all of whom possess superpowers.
+In Jericho, you control a whole six-person squad - seven if you count the body-hopping ghost entity you control.
+All of whom are spec ops soldiers with superpowers.
 These powers include being able to paralyse enemies that get too close, possessing enemy NPCs, steerable sniper bullets and spawning a fire daemon to do the fighting for you.
 Other powers include health regeneration and infinitely resupplying ammo for the team’s arsenal of weapons - one of which is a minigun!

-This abundance of both man power and firepower robs the game of any genuine fear factor it might otherwise have.
+This abundance of manpower and firepower robs the game of any genuine fear factor it might otherwise have.
 No amount of gore can disguise the fact that most of your enemies are cannon fodder, and pose very little threat.